AlphabetsAlphabets/ccp-airport/README.md

 can_land.signalAll(); // tells planes waiting to land that they can land as at this point
                      // a gate and a runway is free.
 ```

+---

+1. Look into whether an ATC is required.
+2. Ask ChatGPT h